 Shadows crept around the ancient blade.
-Its destination was a red-haired young woman with an equally intimidating weapon.
-Two knights, one a dark twin of the other, created a crescendo of intensity within their shadowy arena.
+Its destination was a red-haired young woman with a brand of fire and ice.
+Two armored knights, one a dark twin of the other, created a crescendo of intensity within their shadowy arena.
 The redhead missed her mark, and the dark twin found its own.
 The defeated girl fell to her knees.
 She retreated into silence before the enemy’s blade finished its job.

-She curled her bare toes in the soft, luxurious dirt, feeling the warm earth swallow her flesh lovingly.
-Her gaze turned to the sloping grasslands, circumventing by clusters of distant snowy mountains and tall thickets.
+She curled her bare toes in the soft, luxurious dirt, feeling the warm earth swallow her flesh.
+Her gaze turned to the sloping grasslands, circumvented by clusters of distant snowy mountains and tall thickets.
 The sound of insects tickled her ears.
-Humid, but balanced with a soothing wind.
-Typical weather.
+Humid but balanced with a dry wind–typical weather.

-She dug into her pocket and pulled a small coin of gold.
+She dug into her pocket and withdrew a coin of gold.
 Despite the worn edges, the depiction of a gauntlet shrouded in vines shone clear as day.
-Underneath the illustration, curvy Atlasian cuneiform, engraved with a master smith’s arm.
+Underneath the design, curvy Atlasian cuneiform, engraved with a master smith’s arm.
 “The Slyhart family emblem,” Pepper said.
 She smiled and squeezed the coin before setting it on the ground.

 The bauble flashed and a pillar of light shot up a few inches high.
 The image of a tall man with red hair and a short ponytail emerged.
 He wore a blue jacket with a sword strapped to his undershirt.

-“You’ll get your chance at adventure, Pepper,” the voice of Saul, her father said.
+“You’ll get your chance at adventure, Pepper,” he said.
 “Life isn’t easy for everyone, especially us.
-Treasure it just like I treasure your mom.”
+Treasure it like I treasure your mom.”
 He held his arms out, as if for a weapon.
 “When we get back, I’ll have some thrilling stories to share.
-I’ll take you on some epic voyages too.
+We’ll take some epic voyages too.
 Hoo-hah!”

 An image of a woman in a silver dress and green twintails hugged his side.
 She bore a stubby tail and pointy ears.
+A pair of leathery wings folded behind her.
 She frowned.
 “We hope this message reaches you well, dear.
 We love you very much.”
 Pepper rolled her eyes.
 “There’s extra food in the shed and a month’s worth of gold if you need it.
 Please promise to stay out of trouble.
 Don’t forget to water the fields.”

-Her focus fell on the shiny device.
-Mist spouted from the stone, intelligently drenching the rows of crops around her soon.
+Her focus fell on the rock.
+Mist spouted from forth, intelligently drenching the rows of crops around her.
 The crystal gave a low shriek and a flash of light as it finished.
-Pepper lowered the stone and observed the waterlogged fields with a nod.

 “I see you’re still having fun with the farm plots, Miss Pepper Slyhart,” said a calm, masculine voice.